 Insert new para at the end of this section

+A VHT STA shall not transmit an individually addressed Notify Channel Width frame to a VHT STA.

+NOTE – Section 10.39.1 (Basic VHT BSS functionality) describes how a VHT AP indicates a switch of channel bandwidth to VHT STAs.

 8.4.2.23.2 Basic request

-The Channel Number field is set to the channel number for which the measurement request applies (as
+The Channel Number field is set to the channel number for which the measurement request applies where the Channel Number is a value from the “Channel set” column in Table E-4 (Global operating classes), in a row having 5 in the “Channel starting frequency (GHz)” column and the same value in the “Channel spacing (MHz)” column as the operating bandwidth of the STA.

-defined in 18.3.8.4.3).

 8.4.2.24.2 Basic report

-The Channel Number field is set to the channel number to which the basic report applies (as defined in
+The Channel Number field is set to the channel number to which the basic report applies where the Channel Number is a value from the “Channel set” column in Table E-4 (Global operating classes), in a row having 5 in the “Channel starting frequency (GHz)” column and the same value in the “Channel spacing (MHz)” column as the operating bandwidth of the STA.

-18.3.8.4.3).

 8.4.2.23.3 CCA request

-The Channel Number field is set to the channel number for which the measurement request applies (as defined in 18.3.8.4.3).
+The Channel Number field is set to the channel number for which the measurement request applies where the Channel Number is a value from the “Channel set” column in Table E-4 (Global operating classes), in a row having 5 in the “Channel starting frequency (GHz)” column and the same value in the “Channel spacing (MHz)” column as the width of the primary channel of the BSS.

 8.4.2.24.3 CCA report

-The Channel Number field contains the channel number to which the CCA report applies (as defined in 18.3.8.4.3).
+The Channel Number field contains the channel number to which the CCA report applies where the Channel Number is a value from the “Channel set” column in Table E-4 (Global operating classes), in a row having 5 in the “Channel starting frequency (GHz)” column and the same value in the “Channel spacing (MHz)” column as the width of the primary channel of the BSS.

 Note to reader, not for inclusion in the draft.
 From slide 13 of 12/297r1